zeynepersoy/website_source/content/author/admin/_index.md

 +++

-I'm an aquatic ecologist interested in biotic and environmental factors shaping trophic interactions in freshwater food webs from fish to phytoplankton.
-I focus mainly on body size structure as an alternative to taxonomy.
-My study includes various approaches ranging from mesocosm experiments to environmental monitoring in order to investigate prey-predator interactions, energy transfer and ecosystem functioning.
+I'm an aquatic ecologist interested in biotic and environmental factors shaping trophic interactions in freshwater food webs, focusing mainly on functional traits.
+My study includes various approaches ranging from mesocosm experiments to environmental monitoring in order to investigate prey-predator interactions, energy transfer, biodiversity and ecosystem functioning.